-Hydrotherapy involves the use of the physical properties of water to facilitate the rehabilitation process and enable a quicker return to function of the patient.
-Buoyancy is when the body, when placed in water, experiences an upward thrust equal to the weight of the water it has displaced.
+Hydrotherapy involves the use of physical properties of water to facilitate rehabilitation process and enable a quicker return to function of the patient.
+Buoyancy is when the body is placed in water, experiences an upward thrust equal to the weight of the water it has displaced.
 It allows the patient to exercise with reduced pressure on the joints.
 Hydrostatic pressure is when the water exerts a certain amount of pressure on the body, which may help to reduce oedema and increase lymph drainage.
 Water viscosity and turbulence provides resistance which can help to improve muscle strength and cardiovascular fitness, as well as potentially improve sensory awareness.

 Benefits of Hydrotherapy

 - Reduced pressure on the joints and tissue structures